opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Introduced 1.0
 {: .label .label-purple }

-When you update an email group, you can use the `seq_no` and `primary_term` to update an existing email group.
-If these numbers don’t match the existing email group or the email group doesn’t exist, alerting throws an error.
+When updating an email group, you can optionally include `seq_no` and `primary_term` as URL parameters.
+If these numbers don't match the existing email group or the email group doesn't exist, the alerting plugin throws an error.
 OpenSearch increments the version number and the sequence number automatically (see the sample response).

 #### Request